apollo

 How to manage the interaction:

-Co-administration of Sirolimus and Ibugesic Syrup 60 ml can lead to an interaction, it can be taken if advised by your doctor.
+Co-administration of Metrizamide and Ibugesic Syrup 60 ml can lead to an interaction, it can be taken if advised by your doctor.
 However, if you experience any symptoms like nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, irregular heart rhythm, consult the doctor immediately.
 Do not stop using any medications without a doctor's advice.

 How does the drug interact with Ibugesic Syrup 60 ml: